Missouri supplemental route: Highway designations

 The more major supplemental routes of the system are assigned single-letter designations (such as "K").
-Minor branch routes and farm-to-market roads, which often end at county roads or are former alignments of the other highways, are typically assigned two-letter designations consisting of two of the same letter (e.g. "KK").
-Additionally, combinations of letters may be used, but always with A as the first letter (such as "AD"); the only exceptions to this are Route BA in western St. Louis County and Route RA in Lee's Summit, Missouri.
-Combinations beginning with the letter R are also used for routes that connect with state parks or other recreational facilities, which is the only use of R on the system; Route AR, a non-recreational route south of Bakersfield, is the only exception to this.
+Minor branch routes and farm-to-market roads, which often end at county roads or are former alignments of the other highways, are typically assigned two-letter designations consisting of two of the same letters (e.g. "KK").
+Additionally, combinations of letters may be used, but always with A as the first letter (such as "AD"); the only exceptions to this are Route BA in western St. Louis County and combinations beginning with the letter R, which are used for routes that connect with state parks or other recreational facilities, which is the only use of R on the system.
+Route AR, south of Bakersfield, is the only non-recreational route with an R in it.

 The vast majority of the highways in the system are designated with 19 letters of the alphabet.
 The letters "G", "I", "L", "Q", and "S" are not used because of the potential confusion with other letters and numbers.
-The only current use of X is on Route AX in Macon County.
+The only use of X is on Route AX in Macon County.
+The most common designation is "F" (79 different routes); the most common double letter designation is "BB" (74 different routes).
+Routes AP, AR, AT, AU, AV, AW, AX, AY, AZ, and BA each have a single route with that designation.

-Supplemental routes rarely run for more than a few miles, although they may cross county lines.
-A route's designation changes at a U.S. Route or Interstate highway; for example, in Greene County, southbound Route J crosses U.S. Route 60 and becomes Route NN, and Route M in Cole County becomes Route J after passing U.S. Route 50.
-However, when Route MM in Greene County crosses Route 360, it remains Route MM, only changing to Route B when crossing Interstate 44.
-Route J in Boone County is one of the few exceptions to this, as it continues past U.S. 40 for three miles before becoming Route O upon passing I-70.
-Designations are also reused, but not near one another.
-For example, Route D exists in the counties of Cole, Greene, Newton, St. Louis, and several others.
-Rarely is a designation reused in a county; exceptions include two highways designated Route Z in Randolph County and two highways designated Route K in Carter County.